Mobile: 0414 585 595

 Watch pleasant scenes of yourself being calm and confident and enjoying all kinds of positive achievements in your daily life.

-Try repeating thoughts like: “I am calm, I am safe.” or “I value and appreciate myself” or “whatever happens I deal with it, I am calm and in control.”
+“I am calm, and safe.” or “every day I value and appreciate myself” and “whatever happens I deal with it calmly”, “I feel calm and in control.”

 Focus on how good you feel while you visualise these positive images, thoughts and feelings.

-Play and replay them in your mind.
+Play and replay positive thoughts and images in your mind.

 Take time in enjoying this part of the pleasant self-hypnosis experience.